Algebro-geometric characterization of Cayley polytopes: Lattice width one and Seshadri constants

 for very general $p \in X$. \end{defn}

-Seshadri constants are invariants which measure the positivity of ample line bundles.
-Computations of Seshadri constants sometimes give interesting geometric consequences, but it is very difficult to compute Seshadri constants in general.
-However, if $|L|$ is base point free, we know whether $\ep(X,L;1)=1$ or not by considering lines on $(X,L)$:
+Explicit computations of Seshadri constants sometimes give interesting geometric consequences, but it is very difficult to compute Seshadri constants in general.
+Even in toric cases, Seshadri constants are computed only at torus invariant points \cite{DR1}, \cite{B+}.

+When $L$ is very ample, it follows from Lemma 2.2 in \cite{Ch} that $\ep(X,L;1)=1$ if and only if $(X,L)$ is covered by lines.
+We generalize this to the case when $L$ is base point free.

 \begin{prop} Let $(X,L)$ be a polarized variety and assume that the linear system $|L|$ is base point free.
 Then $\ep(X,L;1)=1$ if and only if $(X,L)$ is covered by lines. \end{prop}